Nutritional value of tahini

 If you want to lose weight, consume 2-4 Brazil nuts daily.
 They’re the best dietary source of selenium!
 Whole cereals are also good plant-based sources of selenium.

 Last, but not least, tahini is rich in antioxidants.
 Consuming foods rich in antioxidants is good for neutralizing free radicals.
 Otherwise, high amounts of free radicals can lead to oxidative stress and inflammation, common causes of obesity.

 The best way to boost your antioxidant intake is to follow a plant-based diet.
 Vegetables, herbs, fruits, spices, seeds, and nuts are all high in antioxidants.
 On the contrary, animal sources lack of antioxidants.
-For instance, hazelnuts are also great nuts for losing weight, due to their high antioxidant content!
+For instance, hazelnuts and almonds are also great for losing weight, due to their high antioxidant content!

 Does tahini make you gain weight?

 Tahini is pretty high in calories.
 You should limit your daily tahini intake to 1-2 tbsp a day, if you want to lose weight.
 On the contrary, just 1 tbsp of tahini will boost your daily iron, zinc, phosphorus, and selenium intake, promoting reduction of belly fat!